microcosem/starlight-with-mcp/MCP-SERVER-SETUP.md

-# Starlight MCP Server Setup
+# Starlight MCP server setup

 This document explains the complete setup of an MCP (Model Context Protocol) server for your Starlight documentation site.